-1.2 Purpose of the Traffic Management Plan
+1.2.3 Purpose of the Traffic Management Plan

-The purpose of the Traffic Management Plan (TMP) is to meet the requirements stipulated in Condition 6 of Schedule 3 of the Development Consent for the New England Solar Farm for Stage 1, hereafter referred to as 'the Project'.
+The purpose of the Traffic Management Plan (TMP) is to meet the requirements stipulated in Condition 6 of Schedule 3 of the Consolidated Development Consent for New England Solar, hereafter referred to as 'the Project'.
 Further details of requirements relating to consent conditions are contained in Section 1.4.